Infographic dos and don'ts

 Infographics are great visual storytellers.
 They can tell a story about practically anything, and share meaningful data in a highly engaging, interactive format.
 In fact, infographics get 3x more likes and shares on social media than any other type of content.
 But there’s so much more to infographics than beautiful-looking data visualizations.
 These are helpful business tools that let you tell a story and communicate information more effectively.

 Infographic design plays a vital role in how your story is received.
 When you keep design best practices in mind, you can create a really powerful infographic.
 However, if an infographic is too cluttered or difficult to read, the story gets lost, misunderstood, or simply ignored.
-Here are the top infographic dos and don’ts you should follow to design an infographic that successfully communicates your story.
+That’s why in this article, we’ll list the top infographic dos and don’ts you should follow to design an infographic that successfully communicates your story.

 Don’t clutter your infographic with too many visuals